 All communications occur over TLS, and they always originate at the connector to the Application Proxy service.
 The service is outbound only.

 The connector uses a client certificate to authenticate to the Application Proxy service for nearly all calls.
 The only exception to this process is the initial setup step, where the client certificate is established.

 When the connector is first set up, the following flow events take place:

 - The connector registration to the service happens as part of the installation of the connector.
-Users are prompted to enter their Azure AD admin credentials.
-The token acquired from this authentication is then presented to the Azure AD Application Proxy service.
+Users are prompted to enter their Microsoft Entra admin credentials.
+The token acquired from this authentication is then presented to the Microsoft Entra application proxy service.

 - The Application Proxy service evaluates the token.
 It checks whether the user is a Global Administrator in the tenant.
 If the user is not an administrator, the process is terminated.

 - The connector generates a client certificate request and passes it, along with the token, to the Application Proxy service.
 The service in turn verifies the token and signs the client certificate request.

 - The connector uses the client certificate for future communication with the Application Proxy service.